TI-84-plus/DiskEditor/README.md

 # Dynamic Disk Editor

-Dynamic Disk Editor is a Advanced Disk Editor Application for viewing and editing raw data (sectors) on Physical Disks and partitions. it give in depth detail about disks and partitions, it shows the hexdump, byte offset, and memory address of the disk.
+Dynamic Disk Editor is a Advanced Disk Editor Application for viewing and editing raw data (sectors) on Physical Disks and partitions. it gives in depth detail about disks and partitions, it shows the hexdump, byte offset, and memory address of the disk.

 ## Uses
 It is widely used in forensic data analysis as well as in recovering corrupted filesystems, partitions or Data